 - Open group sampling as defined in the Building Energy Efficiency Standards is not allowed for PV systems. - The results of the PV Installation Form (NSHP PV-2) form do not need to be uploaded to a HERS Provider Registry; however, these records must be retained by the applicant, installer, and HERS Rater for a minimum of three years after the NSHP reservation expiration date.
 The installer is required to provide copies of NSHP PV-2 forms for all homes in the sample group to the HERS Rater.
-Applicants, installers, or HERS Raters may be required to submit NSHP PV-2 forms to the Energy Commission or the program administrators upon request. - When a failure is encountered during the sample testing, one of two options are possible:
+Applicants, installers, or HERS Raters may be required to submit NSHP PV-2 forms to the Energy Commission upon request. - When a failure is encountered during the sample testing, an installer has two options to correct the failure: